janderson4671/byu-cs460-f2022-1/lab-routing/README.md

    entries, which are created by default, as described [previously](#starter-commands)).

+   *IMPORTANT*: Only update your forwarding table when your DV has *changed* after an update!!

    There are two primary ways to update the forwarding table:

    - Call the `flush()` method on the forwarding table instance to clear out